Winchester, Idaho: Highway

-The city is 2 mi west of U.S. Route 95, which connects it to Craigmont to the east and Lewiston to the northwest, via the Lapwai Canyon.
+The city is about 2 mi west of U.S. Route 95, which connects it to Craigmont to the east and Lewiston to the northwest, via the Lapwai Canyon.

 Until 1960, US 95 was routed through Winchester on this spur and descended Culdesac Hill, considered the worst of the three major grades (White Bird, Lewiston), all of which were extremely twisty.
 The new route through Lapwai Canyon was built in three years and reduced the distance by over 4 mi and saved 25 minutes of driving time.
-The earlier road was completed in 1923.
+The earlier road, now "Old Winchester Grade Road", was completed in 1923; its base meets the present highway near the west end of Culdesac at an approximate elevation of 1650 ft above sea level.
 The first organized road race on the old road took place in 1964; among the participants in the hill climb was Bob Knievel of Butte, Montana, later known as Evel Knievel.

 The timber trestles of the former Camas Prairie Railroad are visible throughout the area.

 Education

 The public schools are in Craigmont, operated by the Highland Joint School District #305, led by Highland High School.
 The consolidated district was formed in 1962; prior to that Winchester had its own schools and the high school's mascot was a logger.